 Yes, for more advanced analysis, COUNTIF can be used with functions like COUNTIFS or ARRAYFORMULA with SUM.

-Counting checkboxes in Google Sheets can be streamlined with the right tools.
+Counting checkboxes in Google Sheets can be complex and time-consuming.